RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 ballRect (BallState (bx,by)) = Rect (bx - ballRadius) (by - ballRadius) (2.0 * ballRadius) (2.0 * ballRadius)
 ```

-keyDown takes a keycode and outputes a coroutine indicating at all times if the given key is down given the input stream (The Event type comes from [Coroutine.hs]()).
+keyDown takes a keycode and outputes a coroutine indicating at all times if the given key is down given the input stream (The Event type comes from [Coroutine.hs][Coroutine.hs]).

 rectOverlap tests two rectangles if they overlap (used for collision detection). playerRect and ballRect return the rectangle occupied by the paddle and ball respectively.